nio-blocks/sensor_tag/README.md

 And you're ready to rock.
 You'll find the usual block documentation below.

-## Method to connect to SensorTag and configure the Sensor Tag block in the Service Builder
+## Method to connect to SensorTag and configure the SensorTagRead block in the Service Builder

 Steps **A** and **B** must be done during a reboot/power cycle of the Raspberry Pi.
 Step **C** is neccesary every time you start a service using a SensorTag.